Alder Creek Grove: History

 In 1946, much of Alder Creek Grove was purchased by the Rouch family to be logged and developed.
 The grove was logged in the late 1940s and early 1950s.
 However, doing so proved to be uneconomical due to the brittle nature of giant sequoia wood, and the regret the family felt logging them.
-Though about two dozen giant sequoias were cut down, no especially large or old giant sequoias were harmed.
+About two dozen giant sequoias were cut down.

-A 236-lot subdivision of mostly summer cabins, called Sequoia Crest, was built next to the grove around the same time so people could visit the Stagg Tree and some of the surrounding giant sequoias.
+A 236-lot subdivision of mostly summer cabins, called Sequoia Crest, was built in and adjacent to the grove around the same time so people could visit the Stagg Tree and some of the surrounding giant sequoias.
 A short-lived ski resort was also established to make the land more profitable for the Rouch family.

-On September 17, 2019, the Save the Redwoods League announced it had agreed to pay the Rouch family $15.6 million by December 31 to formally protect the giant sequoias growing on their land, including the Stagg Tree.
-Once the deal is finalized, the League plans to spend another $4.75 million on ecosystem studies and restoration work before handing the grove over to the U.S. Forest Service to be incorporated into Giant Sequoia National Monument.
-It will then become the largest giant sequoia on land managed by the U.S. Forest Service, edging out the Boole Tree of Converse Basin Grove, the current largest on forest service land.
+On September 17, 2019, the Save the Redwoods League announced it was raising $15.65 million to buy 530 acres from the Rouch family to formally protect the giant sequoias found there, including the Stagg Tree.
+The nonprofit group was able to acquire the property—the largest private holding of unprotected sequoias at the time—raising funds from more than 8,500 donors worldwide, including from every U.S. state and 30 other countries.

-On December 31, 2019, the Alder Creek Sequoia Grove was saved.
-Over 8,500 donors from all US States and all major continents minus Antarctica donated the 15.6 million dollars through Save the Redwoods League.
-These funds were raised in a space of less than 6 months.
-Save the Redwoods League plans to retain the Alder Creek property for a period of 5–10 years.
-During this time restoration, thinning (not thinning sequoias), and fire will help restore landscape features in this unique sequoia grove.
-Once complete the Alder Creek property will be transferred to the US Forest Service for inclusion into the Giant Sequoia National Monument.
+After acquiring the parcel, Save the Redwoods League planned to retain and steward the Alder Creek property for 5–10 years before handing it over to the U.S. Forest Service.
+The property will be incorporated into Giant Sequoia National Monument so the property could be cooperatively stewarded with the portion of the grove already managed by the U.S. Forest Service.
+The Stagg Tree will then become the largest giant sequoia on land managed by the U.S. Forest Service, edging out the Boole Tree of Converse Basin Grove, the current largest on forest service land.